-Heat pumps offer an energy-efficient way to both heat and cool your home and have become increasingly popular with many homeowners across the country.
+Many homes have two separate units to heat and cool the living space, but heat pumps are an alternative that do both in one.
 They’re much more efficient than regular electric heaters and air conditioners, saving homeowners hundreds of dollars a year.
-According to the U.S. Department of Energy (DOE), heat pump systems can produce 1.5 to 3 times more energy than the electrical energy consumed during operation.
+According to the U.S. Department of Energy (DOE), heat pumps can produce 1.5 to 3 times more energy than they use to run.

 Types of Heat Pumps

-Air-source heat pumps trap air from outside in refrigerants and compress it, sending hot air through the centralized ducts in your home, warming each room.
-Even in cold climates, the heat pump can extract energy from the ambient air outside your home and turn it into useful heat for the interior.
-Typically, air-source heat pumps can last up to 20 years without much maintenance and can save homeowners substantial money on energy bills.
+Air-source heat pumps cost an average of $3,500–$7,500 for both the unit and professional installation.
+These heat pumps trap air from outside in refrigerants and compress it, sending hot air through the centralized ducts in your home and warming each room.
+Even in cold climates, the heat pump can extract energy from the air outside your home and turn it into useful heat for the interior.
+Air-source heat pumps can last up to 20 years without much maintenance and can save homeowners substantial money on energy bills.

-Air-source heat pumps are generally affordable compared with other systems, so long as ductwork is already installed in the house.
-Switching from typical resistance heating to an air-source heat pump can open up opportunities for long-term savings.
-On average, unit and installation costs come to around $3,500 to $7,500.
+Air-source heat pumps are generally affordable compared to other systems, so long as ductwork is already installed in your house.
+Switching from typical resistance heating to an air-source heat pump can generate long-term savings.

-Geothermal heat pumps heat and cool buildings using the constant temperature of the earth by collecting and storing it in an underground loop of pipes called a heat exchanger.
+Geothermal heat pumps heat and cool buildings by collecting and storing the ground’s constant temperature in an underground loop of pipes called a heat exchanger.
 These temperatures are sent to the indoor unit, which treats the air and sends it out through the ducts of the house.
-These ground-source heat pumps are ideal for those looking to save money on their yearly energy bills since the system works with minimal energy consumption.
+Ground-source heat pumps are ideal for those looking to save money on their yearly energy bills since the system works with minimal energy consumption.

-Ductwork in HVAC systems can account for 30% loss of energy during operation, especially if the ducts are in unconditioned areas in the home such as the attic.
+Ductwork in HVAC systems can account for 30% of energy loss during operation, especially if the ducts are in unconditioned areas such as the attic.
 Ductless mini-split heat pumps help mitigate that energy loss by using a small indoor unit in each zone connected to the outdoor unit.
 They’re ideal for homes with lower square footage and fewer conditioning zones and can be an efficient option for homes that don’t already have ductwork installed.